tmpbci/Maxwellator/README.md

 # "Devices" configuration files

-Are in devices directory :
+Are obviously in devices directory :

 - beatstep.beatstep, for manufacturer's Midi control center
 - BCR1.bcr, for BC Manager